Fire bomb attack on table dance bar kills at least 26 in Mexico | DW | 28.08.2019

 So far this year, more than 1,600 people have died from violence in the state, an average of seven deaths per day.

-Some local media likened the attack to one in 2011 on a bar in Monterrey that killed 52 people.
+Some local media likened the attack to one in 2011 on a bar in Monterey that killed 52 people.

 The Zetas drug cartel carried out that attack using fire and guns to enforce demands for protection payments.